juamiji1/Deforestation/README.md

 4. Run the Jupyter notebooks to generate satellite indicators.
 5. Execute Stata scripts starting from `0_JEEM_master.do`.
 6. Export tables and plots for Overleaf.

-> **Tip:** The full pipeline is data-intensive.
-Avoid running all scripts sequentially; process by section as needed.

 ---